 for Neglected Tropical Diseases.

-development and execution, and clinical development consulting.
+and execution, and clinical development consulting.
 She holds a master’s degree in the psychology of organizational development and has a passion for effective change management.
-After beginning her clinical research
+After beginning her clinical research career as a

-career as a research technician at IU School of Medicine, Riley Children’s Hospital, Autism Clinic, Tess joined Eli Lilly and Company as a Clinical Development Associate.
-While at Lilly, Tess enjoyed several roles in various therapeutic
+research technician at IU School of Medicine, Riley Children’s Hospital, Autism Clinic, Tess joined Eli Lilly and Company as a Clinical Development Associate.
+While at Lilly, Tess enjoyed several roles in various therapeutic areas, including

-areas, including neuroscience, diabetes, oncology, bone-muscle-joint, and auto immune disorders.
-She also led teams through the protocol design and operational feasibility processes as both a Clinical Trial Project Manager and as a Clinical
+neuroscience, diabetes, oncology, bone-muscle-joint, and auto immune disorders.
+She also led teams through the protocol design and operational feasibility processes as both a Clinical Trial Project Manager and as a Clinical Development Consultant

-Development Consultant on the Lilly Design team.
-At IQVIA, Tess shares her knowledge and experience in clinical drug development, organizational change management, and the CTOS Technology Suite, with potential and existing customers through
+on the Lilly Design team.
+At IQVIA, Tess shares her knowledge and experience in clinical drug development, organizational change management, and the CTOS Technology Suite, with potential and existing customers through thought leadership, training,

 Susan Griffing, Vice President, Global Head Country Clinical Operations, Roche